-In newer work, I extend these concerns (and my earlier focus on the visual and textual archive of fashion) to material dress objects and to the deep influence of dress upon the broader course of aesthetics from the eighteenth century onward.
-I focus on the distinctive archival provocations of period dress objects and on the special capacities of presentness residing in all dress objects—that is, their pronounced capacity not to belong just to one moment in history.
+My second book in progress, “Arts of Dress,” extends these concerns (and my earlier focus on the visual and textual archive of fashion) to material dress objects and traces the foundational influence of dress upon the broader course of aesthetics from the eighteenth century onward.
+I particularly focus on the insights of conceptually-oriented contemporary designers and artists and on the distinctive archival provocations of eighteenth-century period objects to summon the special capacities of presentness residing in all dress.
+Work from this project is now forthcoming in Critical Inquiry, Eighteenth-Century Fiction, and Studies in Romanticism.

 At Chicago, I regularly teach graduate and undergraduate courses in the literature, arts and culture of eighteenth-century Britain; in British Romantic fiction and poetry; in the history and theory of fashion from the Renaissance to Alexander McQueen; and in visual and sound media studies.
-I am a faculty co-sponsor of the Eighteenth- and Nineteenth-Century Cultures graduate workshop on campus, an affiliate of the Nicholson Center for British Studies, and a regular contributor to Object Cultures Project events.
-At the Newberry Library, I co-organize the Eighteenth Century Seminar under the auspices of the Center for Renaissance Studies.
+I am a regular participant in the Eighteenth- and Nineteenth-Century Cultures graduate workshop on campus; an affiliate of the Nicholson Center for British Studies; and a frequent contributor to Object Cultures Project events.
+At the Newberry Library, I co-organize the Eighteenth-Century Seminar under the auspices of the Center for Renaissance Studies.

 Graduate: Time Out of Mind: Material Duration in the Long 18th Century; Commercial Affects of the 18th Century; Fashion and Change: The Theory of Fashion; British Romantic Fiction and the Historical Novel